Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: The stable category of quiver representations

 The aim of this section is to investigate the main properties of the homotopy category of $\Rep(\mathcal{Q},R)$.
 As we will see, it satisfies three different universal properties.
-Moreover it is an $algebraic$ category, meaning that it is triangle equivalent to the stable category of a Frobenius category, namely to $\underline{\GProj}(\Lambda^{op})$ and $\underline{\GInj}(\Lambda^{op})$.
+In particular it is an \emph{algebraic} category, meaning that it is triangle equivalent to the stable category of a Frobenius category, namely to $\underline{\GProj}(\Lambda^{op})$ and $\underline{\GInj}(\Lambda^{op})$.
 We begin by recalling definitions and notations.

-\begin{definition} A $Frobenius$ category is a $Quillen$ $exact$ category which has enough injectives and enough projectives, and where the class of projectives coincides with the class of injectives. \end{definition}
+A \emph{Frobenius} category is a Quillen exact category which has enough injectives and enough projectives, and where the class of projectives coincides with the class of injectives.
 For instance, given a quasi-Frobenius ring, the category $\Mod(R)$ is a Frobenius category where the Quillen exact structure is given by the short exact sequences.
-Another interesting example is given by the following result.
+Another interesting example is given by the following result, which actually holds in a more general setting; for details and relations with Geometry we refer to~\cite{IKWY}.

 \begin{proposition} Let $\mathcal{Q}$ be a finite acyclic quiver and let $R$ be a quasi-Frobenius ring.
 Consider the path algebra $\Lambda = R\mathcal{Q}$.
 Then the full subcategory $\GProj(\Lambda^{op})\subseteq\Mod(\Lambda^{op})$ of Gorenstein-projective $\Lambda^{op}$-modules is a Frobenius category.
 Dually, the full subcategory $\GInj(\Lambda^{op})\subseteq\Mod(\Lambda^{op})$ of Gorenstein-injective $\Lambda^{op}$-modules is a Frobenius category. \end{proposition}